 What other drugs will affect citalopram (Celexa)?

 Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) for pain, arthritis, fever, or swelling.
-This includes aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn, Naprelan, Treximet), celecoxib (Celebrex), diclofenac (Arthrotec, Cambia, Cataflam, Voltaren, Flector Patch, Pennsaid, Solareze), indomethacin (Indocin), meloxicam (Mobic), and others.
+This includes aspirin, celecoxib, diclofenac, indomethacin, meloxicam, and others, and others.
 Using an NSAID with citalopram may cause you to bruise or bleed easily.

 - St. John's wort;

-This list is not complete and there are many other drugs that can interact with citalopram.
-Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
-Keep a list of all your medicines and show it to any healthcare provider who treats you.
+This list is not complete and many other drugs can interact with citalopram.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Give a list of all your medicines to any healthcare provider who treats you.